How Leading Companies Prepare for and Recover from Hurricanes

 In a typical year, the U.S. experiences 12 named storms, six hurricanes, and three major hurricanes.
 The 2021 hurricane season was anything but “typical,” however.

 In 2017, there were 17 named storms, 10 hurricanes, and six major hurricanes.
-The NOAA attributes the irregularity on “the lack of El Niño conditions in the equatorial Pacific, with La Niña conditions developing near the end of the season.”
+The NOAA attributes the irregularity to “the lack of El Niño conditions in the equatorial Pacific, with La Niña conditions developing near the end of the season.”

 Experts don’t expect the 2022 season to fare much better.